BASHLEY'S Richard Morris wants to repay his captaincy mentor Richard Hindley by relieving him of the Southern Premier League t20 Cup.

 Co-incidentally, rival skippers Morris and Hindley both work for Serious Cricket, a Hampshire-based coaching and clothing company – and share the same desk.

 Morris, who is in his first season at the Bashley helm, told the Daily Echo: “Richard is a top lad and the banter between us has been good.
-As a young captain, I have gone to him for quite a lot of advice this season.
+As a young captain, I have gone to him for quite a lot of

 “We are both softy spoken by nature but, with that, comes a steely determination.
 It will be a fiercely contested final.”